 - Two types of influenza B viruses

 These are the viruses that most commonly cause an outbreak of the flu each season.
 Some flu vaccines protect people from the three influenza viruses — the two influenza A viruses and one influenza B virus.
-These can be better for people age 65 and older because of their different immune systems.
+These can be better for people aged 65 and older because of their different immune systems.

-There are some people who should consult their provider before getting a flu vaccine.
+4. There are some people who should consult their provider before getting the vaccine.

 Everyone 6 months and older should get a flu vaccine each year.
 However, people with severe allergies to the vaccine ingredients should talk to their primary care provider before getting a flu shot.

 5. The flu vaccine takes about two weeks to work.

-A flu vaccine tells your body to start making proteins to fight flu viruses.
-It takes about two weeks to develop enough of these proteins to protect you from the flu.
+A flu vaccine works by telling your body to start making proteins to fight flu viruses.
+However, it takes about two weeks to develop enough of these proteins to protect you from the flu.
 That’s why it’s best to get a vaccine before flu season when a lot of people in your community are likely to have the flu.
 You can always get a flu vaccine during flu season if you didn’t get one earlier.
-But, just remember it won’t start working right away.
+But, just remember, it won’t start working right away.

-Flu vaccination makes symptoms less severe if you do get the flu.
+6. Flu vaccination can help make symptoms less severe if you get the flu.

 The flu vaccine lowers your chances of getting the flu by 40 to 60 percent, so it’s possible to get the flu even if you’ve been vaccinated.
 However, your symptoms should be less severe than those of someone who did not get their flu shot.
 You should also get the flu shot if you’ve had the flu because you could contract a different strain.